sachinboban/sachinboban.github.io/about.md

 ## Projects
 * [Buggy][buggy-git] - Arduino based gesture controlled robot, that is controlled over RF.
+* DRAM Performance Evaluation - A study undertaken towards understanding various factors affecting DRAM performance and theie effects using [DRAMSim2][dramsim2].
 * [Malware Classification][mal-git] - Classification and detection of malware
   using Kernel Object Behavioral Graph CLustering.
+* [Virtual Machine Security][vms-report] - A study on existing issues assocaited with rollbacking mechanism in Virtual Machines and exploration of possible solutions.

 ## Activities
 * Student Coordinator at _PRISM_, a Kerala government project to raise